beedrill/gym_trafficlight/README.md

 `python3 run_env.py --alg=a2c --penetration_rate=0.5`

 The arg `--parameter_rate=0.5` will be directly passed to the env constructor.
+The parameter updating is done through a wrapper.

 ## Training
 an example of running a2c from baselines can be found in __gym_trafficlight/examples/run_env.py__: